[Music/Culture] Leo Palayeng: Memoirs of an Elephant Warrior

-The incredible story of LEO PaLAYENG, one of the pioneers of the Electro Acholi musical movement, a truly masterful musician and multi-instrumentalist revered for his skills playing the Adungu and Nanga, the traditional bowed harps of the Acholi tribe.
-Leo is highly accomplished producer, musician, instrumentalist, DJ and singer from the Acholilands of Gulu.
-He has been electrifying the dancehalls and airwaves of Northern Uganda for 20 years.
-We are proud to present Leo's latest album, ACOUSTIC WORKS.
+The incredible true story of LEO PaLAYENG, one of the pioneers of the Electro Acholi movement, a masterful multi-instrumentalist revered for his skills playing Adungu and Nanga, the traditional bowed harps of the Acholi tribe.

-"There is much in arts that we do everyday, each artist may have their expression in looks, singing, dancing and more, to me it has always been a lot on how to express myself too in making my identity together to complete my story, I come out with the elephant costume in 2018/19 I have designed it for me & would associate with few talented tailors in Uganda, I’m glad the fabrics make me so comfortable in different colours and I feel glad donning it during my performances" - LEO PALAYENG
+"Regarding my Elephant costume, each artist may have their expression in looks, singing, dancing and more, to me it has always been a lot on how to express myself too in making my identity together to complete my story, I come out with the elephant costume in 2018/19 I have designed it for me & would associate with few talented tailors in Uganda, I’m glad the fabrics make me so comfortable in different colours and I feel glad donning it during my performances".

 You can check out Leo's official solo band camp page below and support the artist directly.
 This page features all of his early albums and some of his most recent material ~ with his own unique brand of ACHOLITRONIX.